compodoc/compodoc-demo-todomvc-angular/README.md

 # compodoc-demo-todomvc-angular

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 It is a demo project for demonstrating Compodoc features :